CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise2.md

    ![Picture](./images/Ex2-08.png)

-    >**Important:** It could take up to ten minutes for the watchlist to appear. **Please continue to with the following task and run this command on the next lab**.
+    >**Important:** It could take up to ten minutes for the watchlist to appear. **Please continue to with the next lab**.
+You can check in between and perform the below step.

 1. You will be directed to the Advanced hunting page, in the query section ensure the *_GetWatchlist('HighValueHosts')* **(1)** query is there by default, click on **Run query (2)** and you will output in **Result (3)** section.